 This is the professional page of Dr. Jeremy Land.
 I received my Ph.D. at Georgia State University in the department of History in 2019.
 I am most interested in economic history of the Atlantic World between roughly 1700-1850.
 I wish this to be an informative and thought provoking site that links to important pages and conferences that continue to expand the field of economic and/or business history.
 I am fully devoted to the improvement of the human condition, always considering the costs (both economic and social) associated with political decisions throughout the world.

-In September 2020, I joined the University of Jyväskylä in Finland as a visiting scholar in the CRISES Fellowship program for three months, and starting 2021, I will be a Post-Doctoral Researcher in the Economic and Social History research group at the University of Helsinki.
+In January 2021, I joined the University of Helsinki as a Post-Doctoral Researcher in the Economic and Social History research group at the University of Helsinki.